shanecolby/movie_ticket_app/README.md

 -allows user to click a button to view all the current movies playing at the theater.

 SHOWINGS PAGE
 -allows user to click a button to display all current movie information including time, auditorium number and available seats.
+This page is also used to purchse a specific movie and time.
+This is done by clicking the "purchse" button.
+That button would bring you to a sales/create page where the user enters the required information to complete the purchase.
+Once the purchase is complete, action mailer will take the users email and send a sale receipt.

+THEATERS PAGE
+-This page shows all the theaters associated with the application.
+For now, there is just one but if the company were to expand, we can add locations without have to restrucure the application.

+ADMIN ACCESS PAGE
+-This page is for admin access.
+The main button will display total sales.
+The admin should also be able to update auditorium information, seating and movies.